-In the UK, DAQI forecasts are issued on a national scale; they are produced by the Met Office in the morning for the current day as well as for the next four days.
+In the UK, DAQI forecasts are issued on a national scale; they are produced by the Met Office in the morning for the current day as well as for the next 4 d.
 The forecast is improved by incorporating the recent observations of air quality recorded at the AURN stations.
 The overall air pollution index for a site or region is determined by the highest DAQI of the five pollutants.
-The regional DAQI is the highest index among all the stations at that region.
+The regional DAQI is the highest index among all the stations in that region.

 For our evaluation, we calculated the daily DAQI value using the observed data for each station.
-This is because the DAQI value is not saved as part of the historical data available so we need to calculate it from the downloaded data.
-Defra has published a guide for the implementation of DAQI (DEFRA, 2013), which explains how the value is calculated and we follow that guidance.
-To calculate DAQI, each air pollutant is calculated as follows:
+This is because the DAQI value is not saved as part of the historical data available, so we need to calculate it from the downloaded data.
+DEFRA has published a guide for the implementation of DAQI (DEFRA, 2013), which explains how the value is calculated, and we follow that guidance.
+To calculate DAQI, each air pollutant is calculated as follows.

-- Ozone: the O3 is measured hourly.
+- Ozone.
+The O3 is measured hourly.
 To determine the DAQI we need to calculate the daily maximum 8-hourly running mean concentration.
 First, for each hour we calculate the running 8-hourly mean from the previous hours.
 Then we find the maximum value of these 8-hourly running means.
-For this calculation 75% of the data must be captured to calculate the 8-hourly mean. - Nitrogen dioxide: the NO2 is measured based on hourly mean.
-We calculate the daily NO2 contribution to the DAQI by taking the maximum observation in 24 hours every day from 0:00 to 23:00. - Particles PM10 PM{2.5}: are measured hourly.
-The DAQI is based on the 24 hours mean, which we calculate by taking the mean value from the hourly observations.
-For these pollutants 75% of the daily observations must be captured to calculate the mean, otherwise, the pollutant is considered as missing that day. - We define the daily index for each pollutant separately.
+For this calculation 75 % of the data must be captured to calculate the 8-hourly mean. - Nitrogen dioxide.
+The NO2 is measured based on an hourly mean.
+We calculate the daily NO2 contribution to the DAQI by taking the maximum observation in 24 h every day from 00:00 to 23:00 GMT. - Particle PM{10} and $PM{2.5}$.
+These are measured hourly.
+The DAQI is based on the 24 h mean, which we calculate by taking the mean value from the hourly observations.
+For these pollutants 75 % of the daily observations must be captured to calculate the mean; otherwise, the pollutant is considered missing that day.

+We define the daily index for each pollutant separately.
 Then, for a station, we take the highest air pollutant index to be the value of the DAQI at that station.

-We called the DAQI that is calculated based on observation 'observed DAQI', and the DAQI that is calculated based on imputation 'imputed DAQI'.
-We use the observed DAQI as a performance tool to evaluate our imputation model on its ability to reproduce the daily air quality index.
+We called the DAQI that is calculated based on observation "observed DAQI" and the DAQI that is calculated based on imputation "imputed DAQI".
+We use the observed DAQI as a performance tool to evaluate our imputation model on its ability to reproduce the Daily Air Quality Index.
+Note that although we produce only one imputation and not multiple imputations at this stage, we believe they reflect the underlying uncertainty because they are based on a number of aggregated methods.